-Eat lots of fiber: Fiber is found in fruits and vegetables, beans, whole cereals and pulses, etc. Fiber will go a long way in preventing and controlling diabetes as well as in managing weight because it delays the digestion of food and thus prevents immediate and speedy increase in blood glucose and keeps hunger at bay.
+Eat lots of fibre: Fiber is found in fruits and vegetables, beans, whole cereals and pulses, etc. Fibre will go a long way in preventing and controlling diabetes as well as in managing weight because it delays the digestion of food and thus prevents an immediate and speedy increase in blood glucose and keeps hunger at bay.

 Diet in Diabetes: Avoid eating foods made with sugar, refined flour (maida) and other refined carbohydrates such as white rice.
 Processed and fried foods are particularly unhealthy and the fats and carbohydrates found in them undermine your health.
 Stay away from high glycemic index foods.

-Regular Exercise: A diabetic person should exercise for at least half an hour to forty five minutes daily especially if you suffer with Type 2 diabetes.
+Regular Exercise: A diabetic person should exercise for at least half an hour to forty-five minutes daily especially if you suffer from Type 2 diabetes.
 This not only keeps the weight under control but also helps in effectively managing the blood glucose.

-Warning signs of vision loss: Having problems performing tasks that require you to see things closely like sewing, reading; having a feel that the lights in the house don’t seem as bright as earlier; difficulty in reading road and street signs or store-front signs.
+Warning signs of vision loss: Having problems performing tasks that require you to see things closely like sewing, reading; having a feeling that the lights in the house don’t seem as bright as earlier; difficulty in reading road and street signs or storefront signs.
 If you are experiencing any of the above symptoms, you need to make an appointment with your doctor soon.

 Exercising and Osteoarthritis: Exercising can ease symptoms of osteoarthritis.
 It can reduce stiffness and pain; makes joint stronger, decrease in progression of arthritis; leads to better joint function and improved movement of joints.